jasonicarter/MLND_capstone/Capstone_proposal.md

 interactive with and request predictions.
 Additionally, the system will provide its own historical predictions and its final accuracy.

-Below are the associated processes for both the 1) Modeling and 2) UI workflows:
+Below are the associated processes for both the 1) Modeling and 2) Product workflows:

 #### Modeling Workflow - Supervised Learning